1. FORMATION AND ACCEPTANCE

 1.1 Agreement Structure; Acceptance by Order Form

 This Agreement is not executed by standalone signature.
-This Agreement becomes legally binding when Customer signs an Order Form that references and incorporates this Agreement (including the version date).
+This Agreement becomes legally binding when Customer signs an Order Form that references and incorporates this Agreement (including its version date).

 1.2 Acceptance by Terna